 When the ducts are clogged with dust and debris, it forces the HVAC system to work twice as hard to heat, cool and disperse air.
 This means it will run longer, use up more energy, and cost you more each month.

 Reduced Equipment Lifespan/Reliability

-When the HVAC system has to work longer and harder to operate, it increases the wear and tear of it, decreasing the lifespan of the unit.
+When the HVAC system has to work longer and harder to operate, it increases its wear and tear of it, decreasing the lifespan of the unit.
 This could require more frequent repairs or an entire replacement much sooner than expected.

 In addition to dust and pet dander, dangerous particulates can develop in the ducts and contaminate the air.
-This includes mold spores, microorganisms from cat litter, pollen, fungi and more.
+This includes mould spores, microorganisms from cat litter, pollen, fungi and more.
 Without regular cleanings, the ducts can become a veritable petri dish for bacteria to thrive in, which can cause allergies and respiratory problems.

 If you think it’s time to have the ducts cleaned for your home or business, our team is here to help with friendly, fast, and effective service.
 We leave nothing to chance, ensuring you have absolute peace of mind.
 To learn more, contact us at Power Vac of Ottawa for a cleaning!